-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Barnstable is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Barnstable is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Barnstable who work in office and administrative support (13.68%), sales jobs (11.25%) and management occupations (9.73%).
+Barnstable is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Barnstable is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Barnstable who work in sales jobs (11.58%), office and administrative support (9.54%), and management occupations (9.46%).

 Barnstable is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Barnstable are very well educated compared to the average community in the nation: 37.49% of adults in Barnstable have a bachelor's degree or even advanced degree.
+The population of Barnstable is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.59% of adults in Barnstable have a bachelor's degree or even advanced degree.

+Barnstable is a somewhat ethnically-diverse city.
 The people who call Barnstable home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barnstable residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Barnstable include Irish, English, Italian, German, French and Portuguese.
+Important ancestries of people in Barnstable include Irish, English, Italian, German, and Brazilian.

 The most common language spoken in Barnstable is English.
 Other important languages spoken here include Portuguese and Spanish.